COVID-19 Vaccine Talking Points for Communicating With Older Adults

-The first step is to acknowledge the disruption COVID-19 has caused on all our lives and provide a space to recognize common concerns that can be addressed by getting vaccinated.
+The first step is to acknowledge the disruption COVID has caused on all our lives and provide a space to recognize common concerns that can be addressed by getting all recommended COVID vaccine doses.

 Empowering the older adult community

 Empower older adults by helping them feel confident in their decision to get vaccinated, stay up to date with their vaccine, and to recommend getting vaccinated to their friends and family.
 This is the element that is most important for your discussions.

 Empowering tactics include:

 - Engaging national older adult–centric associations, health systems, health care personnel, local community organizations, and churches early and often to ensure a clear understanding of the vaccine development and approval process, new vaccine technologies, and the benefits of vaccination.